Their significance for mathematical cognition,

-The drawing on the right was by Swedish artist, Oscar Reutersvard, in 1934
+The drawing on the right (minus labels) was by Swedish artist, Oscar Reutersvard, in 1934

 Compare the above two pictures.
 A complex picture made of parts representing possible 3-D configurations may have N parts such that if a certain part X is added (e.g. a picture of an extra block that is simultaneously co-linear with two other linear groups, as in the above figure on the right), then it becomes anomalous and cannot represent a 3-D configuration using the same rules of interpretation (based roughly on reversing projections from 3-D to 2-D).
 Notice that in this case, the addition of X required changes to the (2-D) depictions of blocks A and H that preserved the 3-D relationships between A and B, and between G and H, but altered the 3-D relationships A and H, depicting A as occluding H. That produces a contradiction even if block X is not depicted.
 If X were removed, more of H would be visible, but the impossibility would remain.

 In other words the original N parts have a joint interpretation that entails that the situation depicted by adding the part X cannot exist, but not because of the addition of the new block, but because of a subtle change in the relationships between pre-existing blocks.
 If the blocks were depicted spread out more in space, so that they are not overlapping, this change would not be necessary, but various relationships would become more ambiguous.

 This is partly analogous to logical reasoning where N consistent propositions entail that an additional proposition X is false.
 So its negation can be inferred to be true.